 Brian Selzer has worked with clients such as Microsoft, Sony, Fox, Marvel, EA, Activision, Warner Brothers, Pepsi, Nike, Lego, NBA and many others and has led teams behind the creation of apps such as Spider-Man, X-Men, NBA, Halo, Paranormal Activity and many others.
 He has been interviewed by many publications including Wired, LA Times, USA Today, Wall Street Journal, Hollywood Reporter, Venture Beat, TechCrunch and Forbes.
 Brian founded Augmented Reality Los Angeles (ARLA) in 2010.
 He was featured in the 2011 documentary “Ctrl+Alt+Compete” (about tech-entrepreneurs), and in the 2013 book “Mad Men of Mobile” (interviews with innovators in the mobile app industry).

-Living at the intersections of storytelling, immersive tech (AR/MR/VR) and human potential, Brian is often asked to speak on topics such as mobile and emerging platforms, wearables, location-based apps, games, and the future of everything.
+Living at the intersections of storytelling, immersive tech (AR/MR/VR) and human potential, Brian is a recognized speaker at industry events and a sought after advisor on augmented reality initiatives, location-based services, immersive technologies, emerging media platforms, games, gamification, and the future of entertainment.

 In 2000, Brian’s entrepreneurial spirit led to him co-founding Eruptor Entertainment.
 Eruptor would go on to become a venture-backed leading digital entertainment and gaming company, where he created and produced over twenty-five online shows and fifteen wireless applications including such franchises as Jonni Nitro, The Marty Show, and PortaPets which was featured in the Wall Street Journal and Wired Magazine.

-As Chief Content Officer for SuperNation, LLC, Brian spearheaded content development for the Superdudes.net and Grab.com websites, which were both acquired by Fox Interactive in 2005.
-Press, such as CNN, Yahoo, USA Today, and others have recognized both gaming sites for their achievements in social media content and technology.
-Each site had over 1 million active members within their first year.
+As Chief Content Officer for SuperNation, LLC, Brian spearheaded content development for the Superdudes.net, a Youth Empowerment Social Gaming Portal, which was acquired by Fox Interactive in 2005.
+Press, such as CNN, Yahoo, USA Today, and others recognized the site for its achievements in social media content and technology (early avatar engine, multiplayer games, real-world missions, etc).
+The website had over 1 million active members within it’s first year, and continues to have loyal fans longing for its return.

 In 2006, Brian had the opportunity to work with the legendary Nolan Bushnell, founder of Atari and the creator of the first video game, Pong.
 He was brought on to spearhead the next stage of content development for Mr. Bushnell’s new social gaming restaurant concept, uWink.